-DEVELOPING SUCCESS DIGITAL VENTURE: RESOURCE AND COMPETENCE ANALYSIS
+10. DEVELOPING SUCCESS DIGITAL VENTURE: RESOURCE AND COMPETENCE ANALYSIS

 Digital entrepreneurship is broadly defined as the pursuing of "new venture opportunities presented by new media and internet technologies.
 In the digital age, business opportunities are growing dramatically, radically transforming entrepreneurs and firms.
 In fact, digital entrepreneurship is not limited to how perform the business, but it involves all processes of an organisation holistically.
-Organizations are done by people, so digital entrepreneurship requires people adopting a digital entrepreneurial mindset.
+Organizations are done by people, so digital entrepreneurship requires people with a digital entrepreneurial mindset.
 In addition, the specific characteristic of digital ventures suggests analysing resources and competences.
 The chapter focus on competencies enabling digital venture and, more specifically, it deals with entrepreneurial competencies and entrepreneurial digital competencies (EDCs).
-For this reason, the chapter discusses about knowledge and skills required to search and acquire new information, as about ICT competencies, such as technological capabilities used to build the technology infrastructure and to integrate business processes and build a brand's community.
+For this reason, the chapter discusses about ICT competencies that need to build the technology infrastructure and to integrate business processes creating a brand's community.
 Moreover, in line with the Resource-Based View (RBV), every firm need to develop resources and dynamic capabilities, which are the firm's ability to integrate, build, and reconfigure internal competences to address, or in some cases to bring about, changes in the business environment.
-Starting from these premises, the aim of the chapter is to qualify the digital entrepreneurial mindset analysing resources and competencies necessary for the creation of a digital venture.
+The aim of the chapter is to qualify the digital entrepreneurial mindset analysing resources and competencies required to set up a digital venture.